fardeen9983/Ultimate-Dux/Languages/Ruby/Basics/Readme.md

 You get the picture.
 But what if we can use just one name and an index value to refer to each of one these values.
 This is where **arrays** come

 > Array is a data structure which is basically collection of same or different data type values which are refered using the same name

+## Hash/Dicitionary

+Hash is like arrays; another data structure where we store numerous values, but instead of using indexes to access them we give them unique keys.

+Hence this also acts like a dictionary, where key value pairs are stored

 ## References